 903.1 Roof extension.
-All open vent pipes that extend through a roof shall be terminated at least six (6) inches (152 mm) above the roof, except that where a roof is to be used for any purpose other than weather protection, the vent extensions shall be run at least 7 feet (2134 mm) above the roof.
+Open vent pipes that extend through a roof shall terminate not less than six ( $\underline{6}$ ) inches ( $\underline{152}$ mm) above the roof.
+Where a roof is to be used for assembly or as a promenade, observation deck, sunbathing deck or similar purposes, open vent pipes shall terminate not less than 7 feet (2134 mm) above the roof.